quaintmercury/DM2019-bits/docs/HOWTO-bitfields.md

 as wide as the bit field, and use bitwise and (```&```) to trim off leading ones before applying bitwise or (```|```) to insert the value into the backed word.

+## Bit field non-interference

+If your bit fields are working properly, non-overlapping fields should not interfere with each other.
+For example, if we have a field that is made up of bits 0..3, another bit field 4..6, and another 7..10, inserting and extracting values from the middle field should neither affect values in the first and third field nor be affected by them ... we should be able to treat each field as if it were a separate variable.
+The final part of your project is to create at least two test cases that check this property.
+You will turn in test_bitfield.py as well as bitfield.py.